PranavInani/animind/README.md

 - User-friendly interface for inputting animation descriptions.
 - Automatic generation of Manim code based on user input.
+- Modification of existing Manim code based on user feedback.
-- Execution of generated Manim scripts to produce animations.
+- Execution of generated and modified Manim scripts to produce animations.
 - Display of resulting animations directly in the web interface.

 ## Contributing